jloveric/high-order-networks-torch/README.md

 # High Order Networks in PyTorch

 These are high order networks using the high order layers defined in the repo [here](https://github.com/jloveric/high-order-layers-torch).
 This is an unfinished experiment where I'm trying to get the resnet performance using high order layers to at least match the standard approach.
-So far fourier series layers do decent, high order piecewise polynomial layers are stable for a resnet10, but are unstable beyond that despite using periodicity to prevent unbounded growth of derivatives...
-Anyway, continues to be a work in progress and probably a lot more hacks to really get it working.
+So far fourier series layers do decent, high order piecewise polynomial layers are stable for a resnet10.
+However, I can rapidly get perfect accuracy on the training set with quadratic or higher (either piecewise or non-piecewsie polynomials), I believe I should actually be trying a much smaller model than resnet10 since the high order networks should require far fewer parameters.

 ## Implemented Networks